wenyfan/EFS/README.md

 Fan et al., 2021, Event Filing System (EFS): A binary seismic data format for fast IO on demand on multiple platforms, submitted to SRL

 # Contributors
-Peter Shearer, Wenyuan Fan, Daniel Trugman, Robin Matoza and you!
+Peter Shearer, Wenyuan Fan, Daniel Trugman, Robin Matoza, Janine Buehler, and you!
 We would love to see your customized use of the EFS format

 # Bugs
 Please report bugs and questions to wenyuanfan@ucsd.edu or pshearer@ucsd.edu